gus5298/gus5298.github.io/_pages/about.md

 My Background
 ======
 I received a Bachelor's in Software Engineering from Sheffield Hallam University (UK), and in 2021 completed a Master's of Science in Cyber Security and Artificial Intelligence at The University of Sheffield (UK).
-MY research interest lies in the area of offensive security, with a focus on machine learning methods and within the context of critical infrastructure.
 I completed a research internship at the IMDEA Software Institute (Spain) under the supervision of Prof. Juan Caballero.